Build the Docker image of a Node.js application

 You need these tools installed on your computer to follow this tutorial.

-Setup the project
+Set up the project

-git clone https://github.com/tericcabrel/blog-tutorials
+git clone --no-checkout https://github.com/tericcabrel/blog-tutorials.git

-cd blog-tutorials/node-rest-api-swagger
+cd blog-tutorials

 Write the Dockerfile

-At the root project directory, create a file called Dockerfile and add the code below:
+At the root project directory, create a file called "Dockerfile" and add the code below:

-FROM mhart/alpine-node:16 as builder
+FROM node:20-alpine AS builder

 RUN mkdir -p /app